amandeep-sharma2002/webhook-listener/readme.md

 5. **Run test scripts:**

-You can change payload as per your requirement
+You can change payload as per your requirement in the files:
+- payment_authorized.json
+- payment_failed.json
+- payment_captured.json

 ```bash
 bash submit-webhook.sh
 bash get-payment-status.sh
 ```